plan-d-io/Belgium-electricity-import-inference-engine/README.md

 - multiple technologies move slightly,
 - or the marginal unit is already running and does not ramp visibly.

 In these cases, ramp-based detection alone is insufficient, and I inferr marginality from **price regimes**.
 Prices are grouped into low, mid, high, and scarcity regimes.
 For each regime and country, a plausible marginal ordering is defined based on cost structures and historical dispatch behaviour.
+See assumptions below.
 This fallback is used **only when ramp-based detection yields no clear result**.

 ### Step 2 — Constructing an Inferred Marginal Stack